outerbounds/tutorials/README.md

 Join us on [Slack](http://slack.outerbounds.co/) and let us know how we can support your machine learning journey.

 Please consider sharing any cool stuff you build on top of these tutorials!

+# Setup
+To configure your environment to run these tutorials, please see the instructions [here](outerbounds.com/docs/intro-tutorial-setup).